The Sound Relationship House: A 7 Step Guide to Lasting Love

 - Aug 5, 2024

-Dr. John Gottman, a well-known psychologist, has spent more than 50 years studying what makes marriages stable or leads to divorce.
-From his research, he and his wife, Dr. Julie Schwartz Gottman, developed the Sound Relationship House theory, which forms the basis for a science-backed approach to couples counseling.
+Building on that foundation, Dr. Gottman has spent over 50 years studying the dynamics that lead to stability or dissolution.
+Through this extensive research, he and his wife, Dr. Julie Schwartz Gottman, developed the Sound Relationship House theory—a framework that now serves as the cornerstone for a science-backed, highly effective approach to couples counseling.

-The Sound Relationship House (SRH) is made up of two walls and seven levels, each representing a key trait of strong, lasting relationships.
-Just like the floors in a house, each level supports and builds on the one below it.
-Let's take a look at what makes up the Sound Relationship House:
+The Sound Relationship House (SRH) consists of two foundational walls and seven levels, each representing a core trait of a strong, lasting partnership.
+Much like building a home, each level serves as a vital component that supports and strengthens the one above it.
+Let’s take a look at the blueprint of a Sound Relationship House.

 Levels of the Sound Relationship House

-The walls of the SRH are trust and commitment.
-Trust is a belief that your partner will always be there for you and has your best interest at heart.
-It's built and kept strong when both partners act in ways that support each other's physical, mental, and emotional well-being, instead of just looking out for themselves.
+The walls of the Sound Relationship House are trust and commitment.
+Trust is the deep-seated belief that your partner is truly there for you and holds your best interests at heart.
+It is built and maintained through consistent, intentional actions—where both partners prioritize each other’s physical, mental, and emotional well-being over purely individual interests.

-Without the pillars of trust and commitment, the levels of the Sound Relationship House will not stand.
+Without the pillars of trust and commitment, the levels of the Sound Relationship House can not stand.

 Level 1: Build Love Maps

-The first level of the SRH focuses on the mental space you make for your partner by really getting to know their daily life and inner world.
-It means taking a genuine interest in their world—knowing what they like, what they’re going through, their routines, and even their hopes, dreams, and fears.
-All this information creates a "love map" in your mind, helping you understand your partner better.
+The first level of the SRH focuses on the mental space you create for your partner by truly getting to know their daily life and inner world.
+This is about taking a genuine interest in who they are—understanding their routines, what they’re currently going through, and their hopes, dreams, and fears.
+This information builds what we call a "love map" in your mind, providing a deeper, more intimate understanding of your partner.

-Couples who keep their love maps up to date tend to understand each other better, feel more emotionally connected, and are more in tune with each other's needs and desires.
-On the other hand, couples struggling with this level of the SRH might feel like they're not really seen or valued, which can lead to a drop in passion and romance.
-To learn more about love maps, check out Building Love Maps.
+Couples who keep their love maps up to date tend to feel more deeply connected and are much more in tune with one another’s changing needs and desires.
+On the flip side, when partners struggle to maintain this level of the house, they often begin to feel unseen or undervalued.
+Over time, that disconnect can naturally lead to a decline in the passion and romance that keeps a relationship vibrant.

 Level 2: Share Fondness and Admiration

-The second level of the SRH focuses on how much affection and respect you show each other, and how willing you are to express those feelings.
-It emphasizes the importance of keeping a positive atmosphere in the relationship by regularly focusing on the things you love and admire about your partner, and making sure to express that appreciation and admiration.
+The second level of the SRH focuses on the affection and respect you share, and how openly you express those feelings.
+It’s about cultivating a positive atmosphere by actively focusing on the qualities you love and admire in your partner—and, just as importantly, making sure you voice that appreciation and admiration regularly.

 Level 3: Turn Towards Instead of Away

-Connection in a relationship thrives on these small, daily interactions.
-Every time you turn toward your partner's bid, it’s like making a deposit in their emotional bank account.
-In strong relationships, partners respond to each other's bids 86% of the time.
-In relationships that are falling apart, partners only responded to each others bids about 33% of the time.
+Connection thrives on these small, daily interactions.
+Every time you turn toward your partner’s bid, think of it as making a deposit into your emotional bank account.
+Dr. Gottman’s research shows a stark contrast here: in thriving relationships, partners turn toward each other’s bids 86% of the time, while in relationships that are struggling, that number drops to just 33%.

-This level of the SRH can struggle if bids are ignored or if one partner stops making an effort to connect.
-When this happens and emotional bank accounts run empty and couples can start to feel distant and disconnected.
-They might lose the sense of fun and sharing in the relationship and feel like their partner isn’t matching their interest or enthusiasm.
+This level of the SRH often falters when bids are ignored or when one partner stops making an effort to reach out.
+When that happens, emotional bank accounts begin to run empty, and couples often start to feel distant and disconnected.
+They may lose that sense of fun and partnership, eventually feeling as though their partner just isn’t matching their interest or enthusiasm.

 Level 4: The Positive Perspective

-A positive perspective, or positive sentiment override (PSO), happens when the first three levels of the Sound Relationship House are in good shape and the friendship in the marriage is strong.
-When someone is in PSO, they tend to have a positive view of their relationship and their partner’s intentions, often giving their partner the benefit of the doubt rather than assuming the worst.
+A positive perspective, or positive sentiment override (PSO), happens when the first three levels of the Sound Relationship House are in good shape and the friendship in your partnership is strong.
+When you’re in a state of PSO, you tend to view your relationship—and your partner’s intentions—through a favorable lens, naturally giving them the benefit of the doubt rather than assuming the worst.

 Level 5: Manage Conflict